 Directory.Exists() / Directory.CreateDirectory()

-How to use the Directory class methods for working with directories — checking existence, creating, deleting, and listing files.
+How to use the Directory class to check for existence, create, delete, and list files in directories.

 Syntax

-using System.IO; // Check whether a directory exists. bool exists = Directory.Exists(string path); // Create a directory (also creates any intermediate directories recursively).
-Directory.CreateDirectory(string path); // Delete an empty directory.
-Directory.Delete(string path); // Delete a directory recursively (including all its contents).
-Directory.Delete(string path, bool recursive); // Get a list of file paths in a directory. string[] files = Directory.GetFiles(string path); string[] files = Directory.GetFiles(string path, string searchPattern); // Get a list of subdirectory paths in a directory. string[] dirs = Directory.GetDirectories(string path); // Move (or rename) a directory.
+using System.IO; bool exists = Directory.Exists(string path); // Creates a directory (creates intermediate directories recursively).
+Directory.CreateDirectory(string path); // Deletes an empty directory.
+Directory.Delete(string path); // Deletes a directory and all its contents recursively.
+Directory.Delete(string path, bool recursive); // Gets an array of file paths in a directory. string[] files = Directory.GetFiles(string path); string[] files = Directory.GetFiles(string path, string searchPattern); // Gets an array of subdirectory paths. string[] dirs = Directory.GetDirectories(string path); // Moves (renames) a directory.
 Directory.Move(string sourceDirName, string destDirName);

 Method List